Internal Policies FAQ

 As a non-traditional firm, we realize that some of CM Law PLLC’s internal policies and risk management strategies may differ from brick and mortar law firms.
 We encourage you to review the following Q&As to help you better understand some of the differences we have implemented as part of our low-overhead/high-compensation business model.

-Our members are compensated based on collections and members bear responsibility to send regular invoices and to monitor clients’ financial balances.
+Our members are compensated based on collections.
 Members should also be mindful about performing work for a client that appears unlikely or unable to render payment (otherwise, such work should be deemed as pro bono because the likelihood of getting paid is low).
-Based on the recommendations of our risk management advisers, the firm does not bring collection actions (i.e., lawsuits or arbitration) against clients because they often lead to counterclaims for malpractice against both the member and the firm.
-Therefore, to avoid collection challenges down the road, we strongly recommend that members obtain appropriate retainers, especially in litigation matters where costs can quickly escalate.
+The firm does not bring collection actions (i.e., lawsuits or arbitration) against clients because they often lead to counterclaims for malpractice against you and the firm.
+Therefore, to avoid collection challenges down the road, we strongly recommend that you obtain appropriate retainers, especially in litigation matters where costs can quickly escalate.

-CM Law has a number of partner-led committees where our members have an opportunity to voluntarily serve on different committees (e.g. Retreat Committee, Business Acceptance Committee, Wellness Committee, Advisory Committee).
-Such service is not mandatory, but it does often end up being fun–plus it gives each partner a voice to help make CM Law an even better place in the future.
-That’s why all members are encouraged to volunteer for committee service in one way or another.
+CM attorneys voluntarily serve on different committees (e.g. The Welcome Committee, Business Acceptance Committee, Wellness Committee, Advisory Committee, etc.).
+Service is not mandatory, but it does often end up being fun–plus it gives you a voice to help make CM an even better place in the future.
+We highly encourage you to volunteer for committee service in one way or another.

-The firm affords wide latitude for partners to use their professional discretion in most new client development.
-However, the firm’s primary focus is on business clients and members, therefore, are generally precluded from representing clients in matters related to or arising from certain situations, including but not limited to (i) divorce/family court proceedings, (ii) criminal cases, (iii) personal injury plaintiff-side cases, or (iv) employee-side plaintiff cases.
-Furthermore, the intake of each litigation case is subject to review and approval by the firm’s Business Acceptance Committee.
+Our members have undoubtedly exercised great discretion in developing your client base – CM Law is no different.
+We are a business law firm and our attorneys are precluded from representing clients in matters related to or arising from certain situations, including but not limited to (i) divorce/family court proceedings, (ii) criminal cases, (iii) personal injury plaintiff-side cases, or (iv) employee-side plaintiff cases.
+Furthermore, the intake of each litigation case is subject to review by the firm’s Business Acceptance Committee.

-It’s also important to keep in mind that large institutional clients often have Outside Counsel Guidelines.
-Whenever a client has such guidelines that create additional duties beyond the firm’s standard engagement agreement, our risk management policy requires that the firm’s GC Office review and approve the guidelines before CM Law accepts the engagement.
-Most of the guidelines we typically see relate to timekeeping policies, billing instructions, expense reimbursement, drafting style guidelines and other business terms.
-The Originating Attorney is expected to be familiar with those (and also make sure any Working Attorneys are in the loop).
-However, some companies try to include onerous risk-shifting terms in their guidelines and those are the ones that will raise red flags for CM Law.
-Here are some examples of what we’ve had to negotiate out of some clients’ boiler plate guidelines (note: this is not intended as an exhaustive list) –
+Large institutional clients often have Outside Counsel Guidelines (“OCGs”).
+Because OCGs create additional duties beyond the firm’s standard engagement agreement, the firm’s GC Office must review and approve the guidelines before CM accepts the engagement.
+If the OCGs contain IT/data security policy requirements, these need to be forwarded to the firm’s CTO to confirm that our systems satisfy the client’s requirements (fortunately, CM’s policies and security often exceed what the client requires).
+Most OCGs relate to timekeeping policies, billing instructions, expense reimbursement, drafting style guidelines and other business terms.
+The Originating Attorney is expected to be familiar with those (and make sure any Working Attorneys are in the loop and remain compliant).

-In traditional businesses, including most large law firms, the financial structure captures substantial income revenue that can be used to fund overhead such as group benefits programs (e.g., in a recent survey, AmLaw 100 firms retained an average of 61% of all revenue collections to cover overhead and used 39% in compensation to their attorneys).
-Oftentimes, partners or executives are even required to pay higher premiums to subsidize the benefits offered to associates or junior employees.
-A core aspect of CM Law’s low-overhead business model is that we push a substantially higher percentage of collected revenue directly down to our attorneys, leaving far less “pie” for the firm to spend on expenses like benefits.
-This approach enables partners to make purchasing decisions based on what makes the most financial sense for their unique needs–for everything from computer hardware and office supplies to CLE courses.
-Likewise, we adopt the same philosophy with our partner-funded benefits programs because no two partners–or their families–are exactly the same or desire the exact same type of benefits (e.g., PPO with high premium/low deductible vs. HSA with low premium/high deductible, etc.).
-For these reasons CM Law does not currently mandate participation in group benefit plans nor does it subsidize the costs of partner benefits.
+In traditional businesses, including most large law firms, the financial structure captures substantial revenue that can be used to fund overhead such as group benefits programs (e.g., in a recent survey, AmLaw 100 firms retained an average of 61% of all revenue collections to cover overhead and used 39% in compensation to their attorneys).
+A core aspect of CM’s low-overhead business model is that we push a substantially higher percentage of collected revenue directly down to our attorneys, leaving far less “pie” for the firm to spend on expenses like benefits.
+This approach enables members to make purchasing decisions based on what makes the most financial sense for their unique needs–for everything from computer hardware and office supplies to CLE courses.
+Likewise, we adopt the same philosophy with our member-funded benefits programs.
+CM does not currently mandate participation in group benefit plans, nor does it subsidize the costs of member benefits.
+CM Law reserves the right to amend, suspend or terminate any benefit plan or internal operations policy, in whole or in part, at any time.

 Non-Resident State Income Taxes – Attorneys at the Firm are responsible for paying taxes in jurisdictions other than the one(s) in which they maintain residency.
 For the most part, the calculation is based off of the income that is allocated to the member based upon both the percentage of the member’s income in relation to the overall income of the Firm, and the revenues that the state apportions to the Firm’s operations in relation to the state (e.g., usually depending on the location of the client serviced and/or where the Firm’s lawyers performing services are located).
 States within scope are those with which the Firm has a tax nexus (according to each state’s rules).